Brain Fuck Scheduler: Task placement, multiple cores

 When the scheduler discovers a waking task on a non-unicore system, it will need to determine which logical CPU to run the task on.
 The scheduler favors most the idle hyperthreaded cores (or idle SMT threads) first on the same CPU that the task executed on, then the other idle core of a multicore CPU, then the other CPUs on the same NUMA node, then all busy hyperthreaded cores / SMT threads / logical CPUs to be preempted on the same NUMA node, then the other (remote) NUMA node and is ranked on a preference list.
 This special scan exists to minimize latency overhead resulting of migrating the task.

 The preemption order is similar to the above paragraph.
 The preemption order is hyperthreaded core / SMT units on the same multicore first, then the other core in the multicore, then the other CPU on the same NUMA node.
 When it goes scanning for a task to preempt in the other remote NUMA node, the preemption is just any busy threads with lower to equal prio or later virtual deadline assuming that all logical CPUs (including hyperthreaded core / SMT threads) in the machine are all busy.
 The scheduler will have to scan for a suitable task with a lower or maybe equal priority policy task (with a later virtual deadline if necessary) to preempt and avoid logical CPUs with a task with a higher priority policy which it cannot preempt.
 Local preemption has a higher rank than scanning for a remote idle NUMA unit.

-When a task is involuntary preempted at the time the CPU is slowed down as a result of kernel mediated CPU frequency scaling (aka CPU frequency governor), the task is specially marked "sticky" except those marked as realtime policy.
+When a task is involuntary preempted at the time the CPU is slowed down as a result of kernel mediated CPU frequency scaling (a.k.a.
+CPU frequency governor), the task is specially marked "sticky" except those marked as realtime policy.
 Marked sticky indicates that the task still has unused time and the task is restricted executing to the same CPU.
 The task will be marked sticky whenever the CPU scaling governor has scaled the CPU at a slower speed.
 The idled stickied task will return to either executing at full Ghz speed by chance or to be rescheduled to execute on the best idle CPU that is not the same CPU that the task ran on.
 It is not desirable to migrate the task to other places but make it idle instead because of increased latency brought about of overhead to migrating the task to another CPU or NUMA node.
 This sticky feature was removed in the last iteration of BFS (v0.512) corresponding to Kolivas' patchset 4.8-ck1 and did not exist in MuQSS.